SAP/odata-vocabularies/README.md

 ### Installation

-Clone or download this repository, go to its root folder and type
+Clone or download this repository, go to its root folder, and type

 ```sh
 npm install